Texas Lottery

 An interesting read.
 I do appreciate his sharing this letter

-understand your case from a legal standpoint.
+to help you understand your case from a legal standpoint.

 Click here (pdf).